Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Storage

 Every account has a storage tree with 2^14 leaves **for every token**.
 Which leaf is used for storing e.g., the trading history for an order is completely left up to the user, and we call this the **storageID**.
 The storageID is stored in a 32-bit value and works as a 2D nonce.
-We allow the user to overwrite the existing storage stored at `storageID % 2^14` if `order.storageID == storage.storageID + 2^14`.
+We allow the user to overwrite the existing storage stored at `storageID % 2^14` if `order.storageID > storage.storageID`.
 If `order.storageID < storage.storageID` the order is automatically canceled.
 If `order.storageID == storage.storageID` we use the data stored in the leaf.
-If `order.storageID > storage.storageID + 2^14`, the order cannot be used yet as the storageID can only be incremented by `2^14`.
 This allows the account to create 2^32 unique orders for every token, and the only limitation is that only 2^14 of these orders selling a certain token can be active at the same time.

 While this was done for performance reasons (so we do not have to have a storage tree with a large depth using the order hash as an address), this does open up some interesting possibilities.